CookBookCorner/CookBookCorner_Backend/README.md

 4. **Custom Devise Controllers**: Custom registrations and sessions controllers are implemented to manage user signup and login with JSON responses, catering to API-centric applications.

 5. **Devise Routes Customization**: Routes are customized for intuitive authentication endpoints (`login`, `logout`, `signup`) and configured to use the custom controllers.

+## Testing
+- Comprehensive test suites have been developed using RSpec to ensure the functionality and reliability of the API endpoints and models.
+- Tests cover model validations, controller actions, and authentication processes.
+- To run the tests, execute $ bundle exec rspec in the terminal.

 ## Features